AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/prevent-respond-security-incident.md

 ## Review malware results checklist

-If publicly available malware scanning tools confirm that the site has been impacted, investigate the incident and work with the solution integrator to clean the site and follow recommended site remediation steps.
+If publicly available malware scanning tools confirm a malware attack, investigate the incident.
+Work with the solution integrator to clean the site and follow recommended the remediation process.

 ## Conduct additional reviews

-When dealing with advanced attacks, the best course of action is to work with an experienced developer, third-party expert, or solution integrator to fully repair the site and review security practices.
-Working with a security professional helps ensure the deeper steps are taken to ensure the safety of your business and its customers.
+When dealing with sophisticated attacks, the best course of action is to work with an experienced developer, third-party expert, or solution integrator to fully repair the site and review security practices.
+Working with a security professional ensures that comprehensive and advanced measures are taken to ensure the safety of your business and its customers.

 ## Additional information